What is the Fourth Industrial Revolution?

-With all the potential to be a positive revolution for the population and at the same time being risky for almost every industry and country involved, the Fourth Industrial Revolution is set to be a mover and a shaker.
+With all the potential to be a positive revolution for the population and at the same time risky for almost every industry and country involved, the Fourth Industrial Revolution is set to be a mover and a shaker.
 This revolution includes the adoption of cyber-physical systems, the Internet of Things and the Internet of Systems.
-This revolution is entirely different to the previous three as it’s expected to change what it means to be human completely, it does, however, have some aspects that build on the Third Industrial Revolution.
+This revolution is entirely different from the previous three as it’s expected to change what it means to be human completely, it does, however, have some aspects that build on the Third Industrial Revolution.

-What this revolution will bring us and in some cases has brought us is a smart technology that we use in our factories, workplaces and households, that ends up making decisions and controlling the entire production process for you.
+What this revolution will bring us and in some cases has brought us is a smart technology that we use in our factories, workplaces, and households, that ends up making decisions and controlling the entire production process for you.
 This revolution is said to have the most significant impact on the human population, and we can see evidence of this in factories already.

 Professor Klaus Schwab, who wrote a book called The Fourth Industrial Revolution, mentions that leaders and citizens should be in control of the future by shaping it together.
-We need to be proactive in empowering people and reminding ourselves that the new technologies are tools that have been made by people for people; therefore the fear of the uncertain is not so great.
+We need to be proactive in empowering people and reminding ourselves that the new technologies are tools that have been made by people for people; therefore the fear of uncertainty is not so great.

 How Does This Revolution Impact Us?

-Some people’s jobs, especially those who work in factories, could be taken over by robots and technology and lastly, times might move too quickly for us to keep up.
+Some people’s jobs, especially those who work in factories, could be taken over by robots and technology, and lastly, times might move too quickly for us to keep up.